-A fourth type of abuser is the one who constantly undermines the other parent in a malicious way, even when the consequences are hurtful to the children.
+- The one who constantly undermines the other parent in a malicious way, even when the consequences are hurtful to the children.

 Children exposed to these types of parents generally feel more venerable and insecure and that there is nobody to make their world safe.
 They become use to their parents fighting and arguing rather than reasoning, so the children get involved in more power struggles.
 As adults, these children may be more hyper-vigilant in social situations.
 Terrorism, earthquakes or other disasters will impact them more.

 This is due to them having a heightened state of arousal.
 When they experienced abuse in a violent family that had little cause or warning and was very on and off, these children suffer more than when the abuse was more predictable and ended.
 If the domestic violence involved physical abuse, these children are more likely to be violent.
 They exhibit more anxiety, anger and problems with self-esteem.
 They are more likely to experience school problems and health problems.
 As teens and adults, children exposed to violence may be more likely to become abusive.
 Some of these children may become more fearful, inhibited and withdrawn.

 This partial list clearly indicates the scope of the problem for children who are in a family where domestic violence is prevalent.
 Early intervention, having other supportive adults in their lives, outside sports or hobbies and being encouraged to interact with same aged peers are some mediating factors for these kids.
 Additionally, being in psychotherapy can help children and their parents understand the range of effects and impact on each family member.

 Bancroft, L. (2004).
 When Dad hurts Mom: Helping your children heal the wounds of witnessing abuse.
 New York, NY: Berkley Books.